blazcode/BgAssist/README.md

 # BgAssist
-Wallpaper Refresher detects system display changes and triggers BgInfo to execute.
+BgAssist detects system display changes and triggers BgInfo to execute.
 The applicaiton is designed to run on startup in VDI sessions with a small footprint.
-While running, Wallpaper Refresher consumes ~12 MB per session.
+While running, BgAssist consumes ~12 MB per session.

-Wallpaper Refresher will fire BgInfo on:
+BgAssist will fire BgInfo on:
-* Wallpaper Refresher startup
+* BgAssist startup
 * Display settings changes/screen resize

 ## Requirements